jchitpin/BATL/README.md

 ## Web server for BATL

-A graphical user interface version of BATL is available at http://complimet.ca:3838/batl/ or http://complimet.ca/batl/
+A graphical user interface version of BATL is available at https://complimet.ca/batl/

 ## Installation